AvikSen116/FitCRUD-Gym-Management-Web-App/README.md

-# FitCRUD-Gym-Management-Web-App# SignUpX : User Registration System with Java Servlets, JSP, and MySQL
+# SignUpX : User Registration System with Java Servlets, JSP, and MySQL